stevewight/VisionCam/README.md

 # VisionCam

-📸 Easily add computer vision to your SwiftUI app 📸
+👁📸 Easily add computer vision to your SwiftUI app

 VisionCam simplifies the process of building SwiftUI camera apps that utilize computer vision.
 It handles most of the boilerplate ``AVCaptureSession`` setup and input/output connection as well as UIKit -> SwiftUI integration with ``UIViewControllerRepresentable``.

+**Note:** Alpha version

 ## Usage